ruby-amqp/hutch/README.md

 - Use message routing keys that match those used in your Hutch consumers.
 - Be sure your exchanges are marked as durable.
 In the Ruby AMQP gem, this is done by passing `durable: true` to the exchange creation method.
-- Mark your messages as persistent.
-This is done by passing `persistent: true` to the publish method in Ruby AMQP.
+- Publish messages as persistent.
-- Wrapping publishing code in transactions or using publisher confirms is highly recommended.
-This can be slightly tricky, see [this issue][pc-issue] and [this gist][pc-gist] for more info.
+- Using publisher confirms is highly recommended.

 Here's an example of a well-behaved publisher, minus publisher confirms: